 More than 20 percent of the pets that come to the Maryland SPCA are lost.
 The MD SPCA encourages pet owners to make sure their pets are microchipped and always wear up-to-date ID tags.

-UPDATE: Thanks to the overwhelming response to our Lost & Found, all posts older than 30 days will begin auto-deleting starting October 1, 2013.
+UPDATE: Thanks to the overwhelming response to our Lost & Found, all posts older than 30 days will begin auto-delete.
 This is to make space for new listings and keep the page fresh and up-to-date.
 If your lost or found pet is still an open case, please re-list them. **Remember the more detailed information you input in the forms, the greater the chance to make a match!

 Public listings of Lost & Found pets (these pets are not in our shelter):